Blog

 Why Do Companies Need Meeting Room Occupancy Data?

-Organizations can gain insights into how their spaces are used and what changes are needed by analyzing meeting room occupancy data and making informed decisions about optimizing their usage.
+Organisations can gain insights into how their spaces are used and what changes are needed by analysing meeting room occupancy data and making informed decisions about optimising their usage.

 Here are some examples of how occupancy tracking data can be used:

-Occupancy tracking data can provide insights into how often and how many people use different spaces within an organization.
-For example, the company can identify underutilized spaces and consider ways to repurpose them, such as converting them into collaboration spaces or relaxation spaces or giving up the premises to save up some money.
+Occupancy tracking data can provide insights into how often and how many people use different spaces within an organisation.
+For example, the company can identify underutilised spaces and consider ways to repurpose them, such as converting them into collaboration spaces or relaxation spaces or giving up the premises to save up some money.

 2 | Improving energy efficiency